 There are themes designed for different industries, such as animals and pets, arts and crafts, automotive and industrial, electronics, books and entertainment, jewelry and fashion, gifts and specialty, food and beverage, home and garden, health and beauty, toys and games and sports and recreation.

-You can also search for the best theme on BigCommerce within the different theme collections, such as themes that are optimized for large catalogs, those optimized for small catalogs, themes with grid layouts, or those with a left-hand menu, themes that are AMP-enabled those which support large images and more.
+You can also search for the best theme on BigCommerce within the different theme collections, such as themes that are optimized for large catalogs, those optimized for small catalogs, themes with grid layouts, or those with a left-hand menu.
+These themes are AMP-enabled those which support large images and more.

-Keep in mind that the BigCommerce themes are designed in accordance with specific industries or the products you want to sell, so if you are looking for features like picture zoom, you should opt for a suitable theme from the fashion and jewelry category.
+Remember that the BigCommerce themes are designed by specific industries or the products you want to sell, so if you are looking for features like picture zoom, you should opt for a suitable theme from the fashion and jewelry category.

-The problem which some users have, according to the design reviews of BigCommerce, is that the themes offered for free do not look as modern as those offered by website builders like Squarespace, Wix, and vs. Shopify.
+According to the design reviews of BigCommerce, the problem which some users’ problems are that the free themes do not look as modern as those offered by website builders like Squarespace, Wix, and Shopify.

 Thanks to the Store Design ecommerce tool offered by BigCommerce, you can get real-time previews of how the storefront looks at all times during the editing process without switching from one screen to another.